-Mr. Liu Hon Wai (廖漢威), aged 56, is a managing Director of Star Properties since September 2015.
+Mr. Liu Hon Wai (廖漢威), aged 55, is a managing Director of Star Properties since September 2015.
 Mr. Liu is the head of sales and marketing and is primarily responsible for the marketing and sales management of the Group.
-Mr. Liu has over 26 years of experience in the property market especially in sales and marketing of properties.
+Mr. Liu has over 25 years of experience in the property market especially in sales and marketing of properties.
 Mr. Liu was consecutively awarded with Ten Million Supervisor in Centaline Property Agency Limited from 1995 to 1999 and Ten Million Manager in 2000.
 He was also a lion member and golden lion member of the Centaline Eagle Club from 1995 to 2000.
 Mr. Liu passed the qualifying examination for estate agents under the Estate Agents Authority of Hong Kong in April 1999.
 Mr. Liu graduated with a Bachelor of Social Work degree from The University of Hong Kong in December 1989.

-Mr. Kung King Sze Jimmy (龔敬思), aged 39, is the Managing Director of Star Properties since 2022.
+Mr. Kung King Sze Jimmy (龔敬思), aged 38, is the director of Star Properties since 2019.
 Mr. Kung is the head of property management team and is responsible for several business units, including provision of property management services, security, cleaning and contracting services.
-Mr. Kung has over 15 years of experience in property management industry.
-Mr. Kung obtained a BA(Hons) in Housing Studies with first class Honours from Leeds Beckett University, the UK in 2016, he further obtained a Master of Science in Project Management from The University of Greenwich, the UK in 2019 and a Master of Science in Construction and Real Estate from The Hong Kong Polytechnic University in 2019 and a Master of Science in Building Services Engineering from Leeds Beckett University, the UK in 2020.
-He is currently studying a BSc (Hons) Building Services Engineering from Leeds Beckett University, the UK in 2023.
-Mr. Kung holds a PMP (Tier 1) license under Property Management Services Authority, and is a member in The Hong Kong Institute of Housing, a professional member in Royal Institution of Chartered Surveyors and registered as a Chartered Facility Management Surveyor, a member in Chartered Association of Building Engineer and is registered as a Chartered Building Engineer, a member in Hong Kong Institution of Building Engineers and an applicant member of The Chartered Institute of Building.
+Mr. Kung has over 14 years of experience in property management industry.
+Mr. Kung obtained a BA(Hons) in Housing Studies with first class Honours from Leeds Beckett University, the UK in 2016, he further obtained a Master of Science in Project Management from The University of Greenwich, the UK in 2019 and a Master of Science in Construction and Real Estate from The Hong Kong Polytechnic University in 2019.
+He is currently studying a Master of Science in Building Services Engineering from Leeds Beckett University, the UK in 2020.
+Mr. Kung is a member in The Hong Kong Institute of Housing, a professional member in Royal Institution of Chartered Surveyors and is registered as a Chartered Facility Management Surveyor, a member in Chartered Association of Building Engineer and is registered as a Chartered Building Engineer, a member in Hong Kong Institution of Building Engineers and an applicant member of The Chartered Institute of Building.

-Mr. Lee Lap Yan Philip (李立人), aged 52, is a Director of project development of Star Properties and is responsible for overall design, project management, project overall planning, implementation of policies and procedures, design quality control and leading and managing the consultants.
-Mr. Lee has over 21 years of experience in the property development, architectural, building and construction industries.
+Mr. Lee Lap Yan Philip (李立人), aged 51, is a Director of project development of Star Properties and is responsible for overall design, project management, project overall planning, implementation of policies and procedures, design quality control and leading and managing the consultants.
+Mr. Lee has over 20 years of experience in the property development, architectural, building and construction industries.
 Mr. Lee graduated from the University of Portsmouth, United Kingdom with a degree of Arts in Bachelor of Architecture in June 1992.

-Mr. Wong Tin Hung (黃天洪), aged 52, is a Director of project development of Star Properties and is responsible for the overall construction, project management, project overall planning, implementation of policies and procedures, design quality control, monitoring the progress of the development projects, coordinating with the consultant teams and contractors and handling all other project related activities of the Group.
-Mr. Wong has over 26 years of experience in civil and building construction.
+Mr. Wong Tin Hung (黃天洪), aged 51, is a Director of project development of Star Properties and is responsible for the overall construction, project management, project overall planning, implementation of policies and procedures, design quality control, monitoring the progress of the development projects, coordinating with the consultant teams and contractors and handling all other project related activities of the Group.
+Mr. Wong has over 25 years of experience in civil and building construction.
 Mr. Wong graduated from the University of California, Los Angeles, USA with a Bachelor Degree in Civil Engineering in 1995.